Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 Most of the actions affect only active object/camera.

-Those actions work regardless of the mode you're in, meaning you can move active object without leaving draw mode
+Those actions work regardless of the mode you're in, meaning you can move active object without leaving draw mode.

-Note that some action are always relative to camera view, see details below
+Note: Some action are always relative to camera view, see details below

+You can collapse the bar or disable it completely in addon preferences

 ## Object actions